100PercentIT/OpenStack-HA-Keepalived/README.md

 # OpenStack-HA-Keepalived
-Configuration details and code to setup highly available VMs using keepalived for IP address failover in OpenStack
+Configuration details and code for highly available VMs using keepalived for IP address failover in OpenStack